Luke Raley Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Luke Raley (.241 slugging percentage in past 10 games, including zero homers), battle starter Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+On Wednesday, Luke Raley (.286 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 7:05 PM ET.

-In his most recent game, he went 1-for-5 with an RBI against the Astros.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Luke Raley Game Info & Props vs. the Yankees